FlorianDeCooleMan/LJ2CryptoDashboard/README.md

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

+to see this website: open the repository in VSC and type in 'nmp run dev' in your terminal, than click on the link provided

 Currently, two official plugins are available:

 - [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react/README.md) uses [Babel](https://babeljs.io/) for Fast Refresh